julianfl0w/Deism/README.md

 - Practical Value

-<sup>5</sup> When these principles are in conflict, simple expressions are preferred. <sup>6</sup> The writings herein are so simple that a wise man can understand it by lunchtime, and a fool by sundown. ## In the tradition of King James, we claim the following books as legacy.
-Consuming them will not harm you, but they are no longer canonical
+<sup>5</sup> When these principles are in conflict, simple expressions are preferred. <sup>6</sup> The writings herein are so simple that a wise man can understand it by lunchtime, and a fool by sundown.

-<sup>0</sup> First Testament
-- Genesis
-- Exodus
-- Leviticus
-- Numbers
-- Deuteronomy
-- Joshua
-- Judges
-- Ruth
-- 1 Samuel
-- 2 Samuel
-- 1 Kings
-- 2 Kings
-- 1 Chronicles
-- 2 Chronicles
-- Ezra
-- Nehemiah
-- Esther
-- Job
-- Psalms
-- Proverbs
-- Ecclesiastes
-- Song of Solomon
-- Isaiah
-- Jeremiah
-- Lamentations
-- Ezekiel
-- Daniel
-- Hosea
-- Joel
-- Amos
-- Obadiah
-- Jonah
-- Micah
-- Nahum
-- Habakkuk
-- Zephaniah
-- Haggai
-- Zechariah
-- Malachi

-<sup>1</sup> Second Testament
-- Matthew
-- Mark
-- Luke
-- John
-- The Acts
-- Romans
-- 1 Corinthians
-- 2 Corinthians
-- Galatians
-- Ephesians
-- Philippians
-- Colossians
-- 1 Thessalonians
-- 2 Thessalonians
-- 1 Timothy
-- 2 Timothy
-- Titus
-- Philemon
-- Hebrews
-- James
-- 1 Peter
-- 2 Peter
-- 1 John
-- 2 John
-- 3 John
-- Jude
-- Revelation

-<sup>2</sup> The following remain apocryphal
-- 1 Esdras
-- 2 Esdras
-- Tobit
-- Judith
-- Rest of Esther
-- Wisdom
-- Ecclesiasticus
-- Baruch and the Epistle of Jeremy
-- Song of the Three Children
-- Story of Susanna
-- The Idol Bel and the Dragon
-- Prayer of Manasses
-- 1 Maccabees
-- 2 Maccabees

-<sup>3</sup> Finally, the canonical books of the Third Testament, which are the ultimate source of religious truth
-- Julian

 # Lineage